gerkey/ros1_msg_reuse/README.md

 - python is cross-platform, no reason for a python program to tie itself to a specific shell implementation to be able to run
 - your python code should work "out of the box", no tricky configuration needed

-The other option is to use [pyros-setup](https://github.com/asmodehn/pyros-setup).
+The other option is to use [pyros-setup](https://github.com/pyros-dev/pyros-setup).
-This package is already usable, and is still being developed.
+This package is already usable and tested.
 It allows to do a dynamic ROS setup from python at import time.

 ## Special consideration for development